Adelakin-Adewumi/complete-file/README.md

 Github action pipeline was used to deploy the applications and also push docker images to docker hub

 Deployments and service file was written for the two applications

+The deployment and service file are inside the two application

+Postgresql was used as database for one of the applications

+Nginx reverse proxy was used of the applications